oatlog/oatlog/doc/report/main.typ

 just recursively from the root of the pattern.
 We also benefit from already having implicit indices on e-node type, in that tuples for different partial functions are stored separately.

-As a contextual tangent, egg @egg was released in 2021 and used recursive e-matching in a similar manner to how we describe it in @section_background_recursive_ematching.
+As a contextual tangent, egg @egg was released in 2021 and used recursive e-matching similarly to how we describe it in @section_background_recursive_ematching.
 Later the same year, relational e-matching @relationalematching was published with a prototyped implementation on top of egg.
 The prototype used egg's canonicalization implementation and fully rebuilt the tables in every iteration of applying rules, achieving a large speedup over egg despite switching the data format